 About Best of Sahara & the South

-A fantastic journey from Marrakech, over the High Atlas to the Sahara & back in 3 days.
-Includes TWO nights in Bedouin camps - HIGHLY RECOMMENDED.
+A fantastic journey across the High Atlas to the Sahara & back in 3 days.
+Includes a night in a deluxe Bedouin camp - HIGHLY RECOMMENDED.

-The Sahara feels like such a distant image that it would not seem possible to get there and back in three days from Marrakech.
-With Rediscover the World a visit to the real desert of Morocco's deep south is a reality - one of the truly awe-inspiring areas of the Sahara is just a little south of Zagora and it is here that we offer this stunning, high quality adventure which includes TWO nights in Bedouin camps and a fantastic circuit of the desert region.
+The Sahara feels like such a distant image that it would not seem possible to get there and back in three days from Marrakech but with Rediscover the World a visit to the real desert of Morocco's deep south is a reality.
+One of the truly awe-inspiring regions of the Sahara is just a short journey south from Zagora and it is in this magical location that you can enjoy a stunning, high quality adventure.
+Your trip includes a night at a beautiful kasbah at the edge of the desert, a night in a deluxe Bedouin camp at the incredible wild dunes of Erg Ch'Gagga and a fantastic circuit of the desert region in a comfortable 4WD vehicle.

-From Zagora there is an extended camel ride ("Meharee") of 2-3 hours through the palmeraies beyond the small villages en route to the private Tellougui Oasis where you will spend the first night out in the desert, in a Bedouin camp; the second night is at a location deep within the Sahara at Ch'Gagga.
-The sunsets and sunrises in the rarefied air of the desert can simply take your breath away, these nights may be spent in our carpetted, nomadic tents or out in the open under an awesome canopy of the starlit heavens.
+In Zagora there is an overnight stay in a small kasbah-style hotel with dinner and breakfast included; the second night is at a location deep within the Sahara at Erg Ch'Gagga.
+The sunsets and sunrises in the rarefied air of the desert can simply take your breath away, this second night may be spent in our carpetted, deluxe tents or out in the open under an awesome canopy of the starlit heavens.

-All travel is by air-conditioned vehicle, there is an extended camel ride into the desert with two overnights in Bedouin tents both of which are in a beautiful and peaceful setting.
+All travel is by comfortable, air-conditioned 4WD vehicle(s), there is an extended camel ride in the desert with overnight in deluxe Bedouin tents in a beautiful and peaceful setting.

-WE RECOMMENDED YOU BRING: day pack (for camera, water bottles, hat, etc.); windcheater (seasonal), broad-brimmed hat (or you may purchase a 'Cheche' before you set out from Zagora); personal toiletries and towel; hygienic wipes (or gel); small First Aid kit; torch with batteries (non-essential); filled water bottle(s); sunscreen, sunglasses; nibbles and/or dried fruit.
+WE RECOMMENDED YOU BRING: day pack (for camera, water bottles, hat, etc.); windcheater (seasonal), broad-brimmed hat (or you may purchase a 'Cheche' before you set out from Zagora); personal toiletries and towel; hygienic wipes (and/or gel); small First Aid kit; head torch with batteries; filled water bottle(s); sunscreen, sunglasses; nibbles and/or dried fruit.
 Drinking chocolate if preferred.
 Extra toilet rolls could come in handy!
 For those who wear contact lenses, perhaps it would be a good idea to bring along a spare pair of glasses.

 CLOTHING: Comfortable clothes for travelling, loose clothing for the camel ride and warmer layers for the colder desert nights.

 Afterwards cross the Foum Takkat gorge and into the Kettoua palmeraie with its ancient Jewish Kasbahs of Nesrat, Beni Hayaoun and Beni Sbih.
-Continuing on to the village of Tagounite and crossing through Tizi Ben Salman and arrive at the nomad encampment of Erg Lihoudi for your lunch under the welcome shade of traditional Bedouin tents.
+Continuing on to the village of Tagounite and crossing through Tizi Ben Salman and arrive at the nomad encampment in the palmeraie of Oulad Brahim for your lunch under the welcome shade of traditional Bedouin tents.

 Day 1 - arrival into Marrakech; private transfer to your accommodation.

-Day 2 - private guided city tour (am)
+Day 2 - a private guided city tour in the morning

-Days 3 to 5 - on desert adventure as per itinerary above.
+Days 3 to 5 - on your desert adventure as per itinerary above.

-Day 6 - private transfer to Marrakech Airport.
+Day 6 (or later) - private transfer to Marrakech Airport.

 "Seeing the Sahara and experiencing sunset in this magical and barren place.
 Our guide for the Marrakech walking tour was lovely and knowledgeable and showed up some truly wonderful sites.
 Our guide/driver down to the Sahara, Wadii, was simply amazing.
 His humour and friendliness were infectious and every moment of the trip was pure magic.
 I would recommend him a million times over for any kind of trip in Morocco, be it a desert adventure or trip around Marrakech."